 But deciding on what is worth the extra cost, especially when you are just starting, can be hard.
 I suggest making a list of the things you think you might want to purchase, and then prioritize the essential items at the top of the list.
-That way you can decide what you end up getting now or later.
+That way, you can decide what you end up getting now or later.

 Here are a few things you might want to invest in sooner than later.
 I tried to order this list in what I consider the most critical elements, but don't feel like you have to start paying for all of these right away.
-I tried to be extensive in what I ended up purchasing, so you have an accurate idea in what I do for Money Stir.
+I tried to be extensive in what I ended up purchasing, so you have an accurate idea of what I do for Money Stir.

 #1.
 Reliable and Fast WordPress Hosting

-I would highly suggest spending extra money on good website hosting or at least making sure you do proper research to narrow down the best options.
-One of the worst feelings you can experience is when your a blog post goes viral, and you find out your site is down or incredibly slow.
+I would highly suggest spending extra money on good website hosting or making sure you do proper research to narrow down the best options.
+One of the worst feelings you can experience is when your blog post goes viral, and you find out your site is down or incredibly slow.

 Below are two WordPress hosts I recommend:

 - WPEngine: This is where Money Stir is hosted.
 Their lowest plan is $35 a month.
 You can take a look at my WPEngine review for more details.

 - SiteGround: I haven't used them personally, but I've heard great things about their hosting service.